Barnes, Bogdanovic lead Kings past Wizards, 113-106

 TIP INS:

-Kings: Went 2 of 13 from 3-point range in the first half and finished 11 of 31 … G Cory Joseph (heel) started despite being limited to 23 minutes in Friday’s loss at Brooklyn … Bogdanovic (hamstring tightness) was a game-time decision, having missed Friday with hamstring tightness.
+Kings: Went 2 of 13 from 3-point range in the first half and finished 11 of 31 … G Cory Joseph (heel) started despite being limited to 23 minutes in Friday’s loss at Brooklyn … Bogdanovic (hamstring tightness) was a game-time decision after missing Friday.

 Wizards: Beal’s 30-point streak was the fourth-longest in franchise history.
 With another game, he would’ve tied Bernard King, who scored 30-plus in six straight from Nov.
 3 to Nov.
 16 of 1990. … Wagner’s double-double was the second of his career.
 The second-year pro’s first came on Nov.
 15 in a 137-116 win at Minnesota.